zzyBen/hci_website_from_ououe/README.md

 ## Folder structure

 ```
-- docs            // The final Tufts HCI Lab website built by Vuepress
+|- docs            // The final Tufts HCI Lab website built by Vuepress

-- docs_original   // The original vuepress source code to build the documentation for Ououe theme
+|- docs_original   // The original vuepress source code to build the documentation for Ououe theme

-- examples        // The vuepress source code of Tufts HCI Lab
+|- examples        // The vuepress source code of Tufts HCI Lab

-- theme_ououe     // The local theme files of Ououe
+  |- theme_ououe     // The local theme files of Ououe
+|
+|- blog-multidir   // The source code of package, just for reference.
+Not used for building anything
 ```

 ## Usage (defined in package.json)